Homeowners and renters are missing out on millions of dollars in tax relief. Use the resources below to learn more.

 - West Virginia IT-140 Form and Schedule M Modifications to Adjusted Gross Income.

-- Include Senior Citizen Tax Credit (Schedule HEPTC-1) and Senior Citizens Tax Credit, Schedule SCTC-A
+- Include Senior Citizen Tax Credit (Schedule HEPTC-1) and Senior Citizens Tax Credit, Schedule SCTC-A, if applicable.

 - Property tax (Class II-Residential) receipt showing payment